braice/MuMuDVB/doc/README_CONF.txt

 [NOTE]
 With satellite this allow you to find all the frequencies (if the broadcaster follow the norm).
 Because, every transponder announces the others.

+If you don't know where to find the inital tuning file, recent versions of scan give the default locations by calling scan without arguments.

 You need `scan` from linuxtv's dvb-apps

-If you have an initial tuning file from `w_scan`, the scan documentation or other type :
+Type

 --------------------------------------------------------
 scan -o pids pathtoyourinitialtuningfile
 --------------------------------------------------------

 You'll first get blocks like